madetech/handbook/company/welcome_pack.md

 ## Getting Started Checklist

-Our on-boarding checklis is hosted on airtable.
+Our on-boarding checklist is hosted on airtable.
 You will receive a link to your personal checklist on your first day.
 Below are a few things this will cover.

 #### Everyone